 Going by its latest quarter numbers, all the major numbers have grown by more than 20 percent as shown below.

 This stock should be in our portfolio not just for 2019 but hold it for a long time.

 One of the latest reports also states that as of today 70 percent of the market share is with public sector banks, whereas the rest 30 percent is with private sector banks.

 This equation is going to reverse in the next ten years wherein these allocations will change i.e. 70 percent for private sector banks and 30 percent for public banks.

 Also, maintaining its asset quality irrespective of a large number of loans this disburses, 55% of the loan book in the retail side and the immaculate management quality sets this bank apart from rest of the crowd.

 2. ICICI Bank Ltd.

-Though we experienced hiccups in the form of corporate governance for this bank in the beginning of 2018, but now most of this has subsided and the new MD and CEO, Mr. Sandeep Bakhshi has taken over the charge successfully.
+Though we experienced hiccups in the form of corporate governance for this bank at the beginning of 2018, now most of this has subsided and the new MD and CEO, Mr. Sandeep Bakhshi has taken over the charge successfully.